mwiens91/poker-plots-omaha-fork/README.md

 I have some bits in here that are hardcoded to my poker data and hosting setup, but there aren't too many of these bits.
-It should be fairly straightforward to make everything generic in that respect: if you care, let me know and I'll do make the necessary changes.
+It should be fairly straightforward to make everything generic in that respect: if you care, let me know and I'll consider making the necessary changes.